chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 |Salinity|-0.215|0.075|No|
 |Silicate|0.122|0.156|No|
 |Temperature|-0.363|0.006|Yes|

+*Table 3: Results of the test for correlation between WOD ocean parameters and the number of hurricanes per year.*

 The only statistically significant correlation with $\alpha$ = .05 significance level is between temperature and the number of hurricanes.